Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - Health is properly restored to up to 50% of maximum health in each body part when reaching Mission 5.
 - Hidden explosive crates attached to the Mission 9 Weld Points no longer sometimes get collision when being randomized (which caused them to be shootable).
 - Revision will no longer consider existing item locations as viable locations to spawn random bots or NPCs.
+- The triad helpers in Tong's base (Mission 6) will no longer spawn additional NPCs near them.
+This should help keep his hallway clear and navigable.

 </details>